Maarten14C/pollencount/README.md

 ```
 The database should have folders containing the photos of the pollen types.
 The name of each folder is the name of the pollen type.
 The photos should be saved, within their respective folder, as .png or .jpg files.
 Also provide a file proportions.csv in the top folder, which gives the to-be-simulated proportions of each pollen type.
 In the example database, this causes *Pinus* grains to be simulated at 10% abundance, *Alnus* at 30%, etc.

-You can change the number of simulated grains, e.g. to 100:
+You can change the number of simulated grains to, say, 100:
 ```
 slide(n=100)
 ```